NHS facing surge in demand amid extreme weather warning

 The NHS is preparing for a surge in demand from people affected by rising temperatures in England and Wales.

-An extreme heat weather warning applies from Sunday until Tuesday as temperatures may peak at 35C (95F) in south, central and east England.
+An extreme heat weather warning applies from Sunday to Tuesday as temperatures are due to peak in excess of 35C (95F) in south, central and east England.

 It means there could be a danger to life or potential serious illness.